ruang-belajar/bahasa-latin/docs/basics-1.md

 10. **Lūnam saepe nōn spectātis**

 ## NEW WORD: **numerō**
-MEANING _I count, I do count, I am counting_
+MEANING: _I count, I do count, I am counting_

 PRONUNCIATION TIP: If you are using the ecclesiastical style of pronunciation, remember to roll the _r_ in **numerō** lightly.
 The endings for **numerō** are the same as for **spectō**.
 Review them as often as you need to with this handy chart: